skadefro/cloud-git-mongodb/README.md

  - Fix getting former object when handling deltified files ( this is why the repo is not added as parameter to protocol )
  - Minor syntax updates for easy copy'b'paste into typescript projects.
  - Added work around to support git sending delete for tags and branches ( added commandRequiresPackfile )
+ - Added support for report-status, to support using isomorphic-git who does not respect when it is missing. [@1866](https://github.com/isomorphic-git/isomorphic-git/issues/1866)
  - Add **ugly** work around on git client sending INVALID object type 0 when pushing lightweight rag or new branch with no new commits
+ - Re-write a protocol.mjs one more time, to be more syncroniouse and not depend on events. ( events rocks.
+But we only have one stream so seems a bit over complicated )
+ - Make it more forgiving to protocol mistakes

 ## Usage
 For full usage description and more information see original [cloud-git](https://github.com/fusebit/cloud-git) repository